Why Study Italian?

 Italian is important in MANY CAREER FIELDS:

 business, technology, art history, music, linguistics, education and international relations.
 Italy is a world leader in the culinary arts, machine tool manufacturing, interior and furniture design, graphic design, fashion, robotics, electromechanical machinery, space engineering, shipbuilding, construction machinery, transportation equipment and tourism industry.
 The majority of students of Italian combine their language specialization with a SECOND MAJOR to pursue careers in business, computer programming and web design, law, public relations, journalism, telecommunications, arts administration, publishing, library science, politics, public and environmental affairs, government employment, diplomacy, trade or the military.
-Students report that their important in MANY CAREER FIELDS: training in Italian significantly enhanced their professional and academic opportunities.
+Students report that training in Italian significantly enhanced their professional and academic opportunities.

 Italian is the fourth most spoken language most spoken in US homes,